thomass171/osm-world-mesh/README.md

 approach, which finally led to separation from the initial fork.

+The steps for scenery building are
+* Create polygons for all OSM areas and supplements
+* Create background to fill all gaps not covered by OSM (Phase.BACKGROUND with FTR_SMARTBG enabled)
+* Create decorations
+* Handle overlaps of decorations(?)

 However, even GridBoundaries couldn't provide a useful solution for the "gapless mesh" requirement.